lilsheepyy/Dolly-Sensor/README.md

 ## Notes

+- This project is made with AI, reviewed by me.
 - This project consumes sFlow; it does not sniff raw host interfaces directly.
 - SSH traffic profiling is in-memory only and resets on restart.
 - FlowSpec commands are executed through the configured external command template.

+# Any pulls are welcome, thanks for reading, using or developing this!